HB-5567

 Plain Language

-Private entities may not disclose, redisclose, or disseminate a person's biometric identifier or biometric information except in four narrow circumstances: (1) the subject or their authorized representative consents; (2) the disclosure completes a financial transaction the subject requested or authorized; (3) disclosure is required by law or ordinance; or (4) disclosure is required by a valid warrant or subpoena.
-Any disclosure outside these four categories is a violation.
-Unlike the collection consent requirement in § 15-17-3(b), consent for disclosure does not need to be in writing — the statute says 'consents' without specifying a writing requirement.
+Private entities may not disclose, redisclose, or disseminate a person's biometric identifier or biometric information except in four specified circumstances: (1) the individual or their legal representative consents; (2) the disclosure completes a financial transaction the individual requested or authorized; (3) disclosure is required by law or ordinance; or (4) disclosure is compelled by a valid warrant or subpoena.
+Outside these four exceptions, all sharing of biometric data with third parties is prohibited.
+This is a default non-disclosure rule with limited carve-outs, distinct from the absolute prohibition on commercial exploitation in § 15-17-3(c).

 Statutory Text